bdus-dev/bradycms-plugins/disqus/README.md

 # disqus

-Easily Disqus comments in a web page
+Easily add Disqus comments in a web page
 The following options are available:
 - `content` (string, required); site's shortname in disqus